Allegany County, New York: Government and politics

-Allegany County is divided into 29 towns and 10 villages.
-There are no cities as designated by New York State Law.
-The border between Allegany and Steuben County runs through the Village of Almond.
-The towns and villages by County Legislative District are as follows:
+Allegany County is divided into five districts, delineated by town borders.
+The Allegany County Board of Legislators consists of 15 members, three from each of the five legislative districts:

-District I: Angelica, Belfast, Caneadea, Centerville, Granger, Hume, Rushford, and the Village of Angelica.
+District 1: Angelica, Belfast, Caneadea, Centerville, Granger, Hume, Rushford, and the village of Angelica.

-District II: Amity, Clarksville, Cuba, Friendship, New Hudson, Ward, and the Villages of Belmont and Cuba.
+District 2: Amity, Clarksville, Cuba, Friendship, New Hudson, Ward, and the villages of Belmont and Cuba.

-District III: Alma, Bolivar, Genesee, Independence, Scio, Willing, Wirt, and the Villages of Bolivar and Richburg.
+District 3: Alma, Bolivar, Genesee, Independence, Scio, Willing, Wirt, and the villages of Bolivar and Richburg.

-District IV: Andover, Wellsville and the Villages of Andover and Wellsville.
+District 4: Andover, Wellsville, and the villages of Andover and Wellsville.

-District V: Alfred, Allen, Almond, Birdsall, Burns, Grove, West Almond and the Villages of Alfred, Almond, and Canaseraga.
+District 5: Alfred, Allen, Almond, Birdsall, Burns, Grove, West Almond, and the villages of Alfred, Almond, and Canaseraga.